 About the artist

-Shelby Prindaville’s artwork has been exhibited in various venues internationally and throughout the United States, including Madrid, Athens, Buenos Aires, Boston, New York City, Philadelphia, Washington D.C., Minneapolis, Omaha, Kansas City, St. Louis, Baton Rouge, Fort Worth, and Los Angeles, as well as online.
-Her work is included in a number of public and private collections, and she has been awarded a variety of grants, prizes, and international and domestic residencies.
+Shelby Prindaville’s artwork has been exhibited in various venues internationally and throughout the United States, including Kyoto, Madrid, Athens, Buenos Aires, New York City, Philadelphia, Boston, Washington D.C., Minneapolis, Omaha, Kansas City, St. Louis, Baton Rouge, Fort Worth, and Los Angeles, as well as online.
+Her work is included in public and private collections, and she has been awarded a variety of grants, prizes, and residencies.
 She has been selected as a World Wildlife Fund tour artist, was invited to be the first-ever artist in residence at a veterinary school in the United States (at the LSU School of Veterinary Medicine), and has been published in numerous journals, catalogs, and media outlets.

-Shelby Prindaville is the Art Department Chair, Director of the Helen Levitt and Eppley Art Galleries, and Associate Professor of Art at Morningside University in Sioux City, Iowa.
-She is also President of the Board of Trustees for the Sioux City Art Center.
+Shelby Prindaville is the Art Department Chair, Galleries Director, and Professor of Art at Morningside University in Sioux City, Iowa.
+She also serves on the Board of Trustees for the Sioux City Art Center.

 Prior to her employment at Morningside, Shelby served as the Art Program Director and Assistant Professor of Art at the University of Saint Mary in Leavenworth, Kansas.
 She also worked as an Instructor and Gallery Special Projects Coordinator at Louisiana State University in Baton Rouge, Louisiana, while completing her Master of Fine Arts from the interdisciplinary LSU Painting and Drawing Program in 2013.
 She received her Bachelor of Arts in fine arts with a concentration in sculpture from the University of Pennsylvania in Philadelphia, Pennsylvania, in 2008.

-Her studio practice combines her interests in the sciences and art.
-This interest extends to her collaboration with LSU Chemistry Professor John A. Pojman, which has led to the development of new polymer clays used in her mixed media reliefs and sculptures.
+Her interest in science and art extends to her collaboration with LSU Chemistry Professor John A. Pojman, which has led to the development of new polymer clays used in her mixed media reliefs and sculptures.

 About the artwork